LiangliangNan/Easy3D/ReadMe.md

 ### A quick glance ###

-Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code.
-The following example loads a point cloud from a file, creates a drawable of the points, and then uses the default viewer to visualize the point cloud.
-The rendering result is shown in Figure 1.

-Only two lines of code to have a viewer to visualize you meshes or point clouds
+Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code, e.g., only two lines of code to have a viewer to visualize you meshes or point clouds

 ```c++
         Viewer viewer("MyViewer");
         viewer.run();
 ```

 Of course, you can customize the drawables.
-For example, the following code renders a point clouds as a set of spheres
+For example, the following code renders a point cloud as a set of spheres

 ```c++
 	// assume your point cloud has been loaded to the viewer